tiiuae/scs-pki-research/README.md

 The pubkey.pem is the public key for the verefication part (also present on the Yubikey now).

-# Example signing:
+# Example signing

-Generate SHA256 hash
+Generate SHA256 hash:

 `$ sha256sum 0r434a8n04i14s4sp3fam23cplwyn1iw-generic-x86_64-debug-nixos.img

 1e648d85a8ca1c6f55fcc060bbcbd24a4ff2deb5844e198088689ca840f3337a  0r434a8n04i14s4sp3fam23cplwyn1iw-generic-x86_64-debug-nixos.img`

-Sign the hash with the Yubikey
+Sign the hash with the Yubikey:

 `$ ./start.sh --sign --h=1e648d85a8ca1c6f55fcc060bbcbd24a4ff2deb5844e198088689ca840f3337a